isotopp/isotopp.github.io/content/posts/2023-05-06-50-years-in-filesystems-1984.md

 - It is now a privileged operation to change the owner of a file away from oneself.
   Without that, it is possible to create a directory that is only accessible for oneself, and then gift all files in it to another user.
-  The files would then count against that users quota.
+  The files would then count against that user's quota.
-- Similarly, it is now no longer possible to change the group of a file to just any group.
+- Similarly, it is now no longer possible to change the group membership of files to just any group.
-  Instead, only groups from the users group set can be used.
+  Instead, only groups from the user's group set can be used.
 - And finally, new directories and files inherit their group from their parent directory, not from a users primary group.
-  That way, project directories would contain files counting against a projects quota, not a users primary group quota.
+  That way, project directories would contain files counting against a project's quota, not a user's primary group quota.

 ### Advisory Locking